Dozens killed in South Africa unrest amid Zuma appeal | DW | 13.07.2021

 Aerial footage from local channel eNCA showed black smoke rising from several warehouses and debris on the streets.

-The regional government said the protests could cause problems with municipal utility services such as the water supply, as urgently needed repairs could not be carried out.
+The local government said the protests could cause problems with municipal utility services such as the water supply, as urgently needed repairs could not be carried out.

 KwaZulu-Natal regional premier Sihle Zikalala estimated that 1 billion rand ($68 million, €57.5 million) worth of damage had been caused.